-- for guidelines on eligible expenditure, see Appendix A - for guidelines on ineligible expenditure, see Appendix B.
+- for guidelines on eligible expenditure, see Appendix A - for guidelines on ineligible expenditure, see Appendix B

 If your application is successful, we may ask you to verify project costs that you provided in your application are eligible.
-You may need to provide evidence such as quotes for major costs.
+You may need to provide evidence such as quotes for major costs and evidence of investment-readiness as outlined under 2.1.1.